-Your Street Address City, State Zip Date Contact Name Title Employer Street Address City, State Zip Dear Mr./Ms: (Write to a specific person when possible) The opening paragraph should pique the employer's curiosity by stating enthusiastically why you are pursuing the position.
+Your Street Address City, State Zip Date Contact Name Title Employer Street Address City, State Zip Dear Mr./Ms: (Write to a specific person when possible) The opening paragraph should pique the employer's curiosity by stating enthusiastically why you are pursuing the position .
 Name the position and tell how you became aware of it.
-If you were referred by or networked with someone known to the employer, mention that person's name.
-Reveal your knowledge of the employer.
+If you were referred by or networked with someone known to the employer, mention that person's name. ${\bf Reveal\ your\ knowledge}$ of the employer.
 Finish your paragraph with a strong sentence emphasizing your key qualifications that match the employer's requirements.
 Focus on what you can contribute, rather than what you can gain.
 The most effective middle paragraph(s) articulates specific examples of how your experience will enable you to excel in the position.
-Use the ${\bf STAR}$ framework to show your specific qualifications, skills, or accomplishments that match the job description.
+Use the STAR framework to show your specific qualifications, skills, or accomplishments that match the job description.
 These will likely be drawn from past or current academic, extracurricular, work-related, or personal experiences.
 Refer to the key aspects of your résumé, but avoid restating your résumé's descriptions.
 If your personal qualities are not obvious on your résumé, this is your opportunity to discuss them.
-Close your letter by thanking the employer, restating your interest, and asking for the opportunity to learn more about the position.
+Classical description of the control Close your letter by thanking the employer , restating your interest , and asking for the opportunity to learn more about the position .
 If you say that you are going to follow up, do it.
 Following up is not necessary for on-campus recruiting opportunities but is highly recommended for other opportunities.
 Note that your résumé is enclosed.
+Include your contact information (phone number and email). enclosed.
 Include your contact information (phone number and email).

-Sincerely, (Signature here)
+Sincerely, 2.1100100,9 (Signature here) Your Typed Name